-Press the key [Copy to E:\] to copy the file to the root directory of the external storage USB disk of the instrument.

-Press the key [Copy to I:\] to copy the file to the internal root directory of the instrument.
+- Copy to E:\: Copy the file to the root directory of the external storage USB disk. - Copy to I:\: Copy the file to the internal root directory of the instrument.

 Note: Please make sure that your USB flash drive meets the standards described in this section and is not set to read-only mode (write-protected).